 Watercolour Paints

-The main watercolours I use are a set of 24 professional colours from Windsor and Newton.
+The main watercolours I use are the professional colours from Windsor and Newton.
+I started with the 24 half pan set, and have added more to my collection over time.

 Windsor and Newton Professional 24 half pan watercolour set *